-The website contains a presentation for each learning session that you can use at your own discretion.
-The presentation is directly in line with the concepts in the book.
+The website contains a specific video lecture and a presentation for each learning session that you can use at your own discretion.
+The video lecture and presentation are directly in line with the concepts in the book.

 Practical examples

 The website contains some practical descriptions that may be helpful to get an idea of the situation in practice.
 It is helpful to study those included on the website as practical examples going with the course.